opencord/voltha-openolt-adapter/README.md

 the specified locations to the `vendor` directory. *NOTE:* _this means that the files in the `vendor` directory are no longer what is in the `git` repository and it will take manual `git` intervention to put the original files back._

+This is a bogus change to trigger some hardware tests